 As you probably know by now, eBay has been making a lot of changes to what they allow in listing descriptions/templates.
-If any of your listings are in violation eBay should have gotten in contact with you, usually via email and submitting a list of those eBay Item ID’s.
-We’ve also been reaching out to clients to inform them of these changes so they can action them asap.
+If any of your listings are in violation, eBay should have gotten in contact with you, usually via email, and submitted a list of those affected eBay Item ID’s.
+We’ve also been reaching out to clients to inform them of these changes so they can take action on them ASAP.
 This help guide is meant to A) inform you of these changes and B) describe how to combat/update your listings so you are in compliance.

 1) Active Content

-You can also scan all listings from a seller account here:
+You can also scan all active listings from a seller account here:

 How to resolve?